catid/leopard/README.md

 # Leopard-RS
 ## MDS Reed-Solomon Error Correction Codes for Large Data in C

-#### Update: Data up to 256 pieces is working!
-Next: Implementing 16-bit finite fields to enable data up to 65536 pieces.

 Leopard-RS is a fast library for Forward Error Correction.
 From a block of equally sized original data pieces, it generates recovery symbols that can be used to recover lost original data.